 *This is a mountain site: weather changes can occur rapidly.
 Always check the weather ahead of time and be sure to come properly outfitted.

 An open-air volcano to discover: the Volcan de Lemptégy

-Uncover the secrets of volcanology on a 2 h 30 min interactive tour with 5 parts:
+Uncover the secrets of Auvergne volcanology on a 2 h 30 min interactive tour with 4 parts:

-- A guided discovery on foot or by train inside the volcano (volcanic bombs, slag, chimneys, lava flows) and of the industrial history of the site (visit of the old mining equipment),
+- A guided discovery on foot or by train and electric train inside the volcano (volcanic bombs, slag, chimneys, lava flows) and of the industrial history of the site (visit of the old mining equipment)

 On site, enjoy a meal or a snack at the restaurant of the Volcan de Lemptégy, serving regional and traditional dishes: sausage/aligot, truffade, salt pork and more.